 Can kids go metal detecting?

 Absolutely kids can go metal detecting!
 The key though is to make sure they first understand responsible metal detecting and then outfit them with the properly sized detector.
+Before deciding to introduce your kids to metal detecting be sure is it something they truly want to do.
+Metal detecting can be a very rewarding hobby, that you will cherish for life, but not having an interest in this activity could really turn them off of the idea altogether.

 Are metal detectors safe for kids to use?